 During treatment we used to hear often “cancer never sleeps.”
 I’ll be more specific and state “neuroblastoma never sleeps.”

 In an effort to continue raising awareness of the disease, we’re starting a new weekly series called This Week in Neuroblastoma (#twiNB).
 Essentially, we’ll mention a few of the past week’s happenings from around the net.
-Here we are… week 1.
+And now – week 2!

 Mind if we hang out

 We only email once or twice a month, always relevant to how we're working to beat neuroblastoma and other childhood cancers.